 - Raised by Grandparents: Sort of.
 Word of God is that he was raised by the witches Twinrova.

 - Reincarnation: The Ganondorf seen in Four Swords Adventures is the reincarnation of the original Ganondorf killed in Twilight Princess, and Dark Link is a manifestation of his hatred for Link.
 In Skyward Sword, it's revealed that he is the reincarnation of the primordial Demon King Demise and the incarnation of his hatred for Link and Zelda.
 Hyrule Historia and Hyrule Warriors state that Ganondorf is Demise's reincarnation as well.

 - Sealed Evil in a Can: At the end of Ocarina of Time and in the backstory of the Decline timeline he's sealed into the Sacred Realm, and at the end of Four Swords Adventures he's sealed inside the Four Sword, and in the backstory of Breath of the Wild he was sealed inside Hyrule Castle.

 - Staying Alive: Several games imply or outright state it is due to the Triforce of Power making him immortal.

-- Take Over the World: His main goal in claiming the Triforce i conquering Hyrule.
+- Take Over the World: His main goal in claiming the Triforce and conquering Hyrule.

 - Tennis Boss: In Ocarina of Time and while possessing Zelda in Twilight Princess.

 - Touché: Especially evident in Wind Waker, when Link manages to escape or defeat Ganon.
 He always has this smirk on his face which demonstrates amusement with Link's gumption.